 3) Self.

 Parker (2003) argues for the benefits of a transformational curriculum, suggesting that focus should be on the interaction of the three domains and that students should design their own interacting aspects of knowledge, action, and self.
-Such a curriculum, according to Parker, is likely to engage the student's love of knowledge, and re-inspire teachers, would help develop a mature critical thinking self, and incorporate the Barnett et al. (2001) value of dealing with complex paradigms, while also understanding how and why to invest oneself.
+According to Parker, this curriculum would likely engage students' love of knowledge and re-inspire teachers.
+It would help develop mature critical thinking skills and include the Barnett et al. model.
+(2001) value of dealing with complex paradigms, while also understanding how and why to invest oneself.
 This approach to an education programme and curriculum centres on self-direction and transformation based on constructivis t principles.

 specify here that a curriculum philosophy does not imply a pedagogy approach or modelling.
 Nonetheless, they vary as to the pre-assumptions of students capabilities and skills they will need to develop.
-Whether the focus is on an individual school or a National Curriculum of a country, models and structures need to be designed for specific purposes.
+Models and structures must be designed for specific purposes.
+This applies whether focusing on one school or a country's National Curriculum.
 The curriculum is not designed as an isolated signpost for a single school year.
 It has longitudinal effects so that students make progress from year to year.
-By following the curricula, educators can prepare their students for their journey the following year, and every year after, in a more logical and organised manner.
-This is known as sequencing, and should be adjusted so that students are introduced to concepts that build on and compliment each other.
+By following the curriculum, teachers can prepare students for the future in a clear and organised way.
+This is known as sequencing.
+It should be adjusted so that students learn concepts that build on and complement each other.

 Jerome Bruner Spiral Curriculum